 2.1.5.
 HONORARY MEMBERSHIP, which may be offered to those who have rendered exceptional service to the Club and be awarded at the discretion of the committee.

 2.1.6.
-TEMPORARY MEMBERSHIP, a club member may sponsor a guest on payment of a fee set under Rule 2.10; temporary membership is defined as ‘one session of club ice’, and can only be offered to a person on three occasions in each club year, after which the person must join as either: A Full member or Junior Member, dependent upon that person’s age and skating standard, and pay the appropriate fee.
+TEMPORARY MEMBERSHIP, a club member may sponsor a guest on payment of a fee set under Rule 2.10; temporary membership is defined as ‘one session of club ice’, and can only be offered to a person on five occasions in each club year, after which the person must join as either: A Full member or Junior Member, dependent upon that person’s age and skating standard, and pay the appropriate fee.
 The sponsor is to be present whilst the guest is using club ice.

 2.2.
 Full membership shall be for eligible persons as defined by the National Ice Skating Association and of a skating standard decided by the committee.

 2.3.
 Applications for all membership types shall be considered by the committee who shall reserve the right to refuse membership without giving reason.